How to apply for a personal loan

 - What are you taking the loan out for?
 The purpose of your loan should help you narrow down your options.
 Some loans, such as car loan, are designed with a very specific purpose in mind, while others are more open.

 - What repayments can you afford?
 When comparing your options you should ensure that you will be able to make your repayments.
 Take a look at the repayment options offered by the loan and check if the rate is fixed or variable.
-Then you can look at the rate and the amount you’re looking to borrow and then see if the repayments will be manageable on your budget.
+Then you can look at the rate and the amount you’re looking to borrow and see if the repayments will be manageable on your budget.
 You should also look at the comparison rate, as this factors in any fees or charges to show you the true cost of the loan.

 - Do you have good credit history?
 Your credit history will also affect what loan product you will be able to apply for.
 If you have negative marks on your credit file a lender may be unwilling to approve a personal loan for you unless it is secured.
 If you have had defaults or a few negative listings on your file then you might want to consider a payday loan, as some payday lenders approve those with bad credit.